The brain causes physical pain.

 Dr. David Schechter

-Dr. David Schechter is a Board Certified Sports Medicine/Family Medicine Physician with a credential in Pain Medicine practicing in Los Angeles, California.
+Dr. David Schechter is a Board Certified Sports Medicine/Family Medicine Physician practicing in West Los Angeles, California.
+Cedars-Sinai attending.

-Dr. Schechter has over twenty five years of experience with the TMS diagnosis, has treated thousands of patients and published original research.
+Dr. Schechter has over thirty five years of experience with the TMS diagnosis, has treated thousands of neuroplastic patients and published original research.

 While a medical student at NYU, he was a successful patient of Dr. John Sarno and Dr. Sarno's research assistant for a follow-up study.